-Meanwhile, just a handful of cases were filed in courts under the Sixth, Ninth, And DC Circuits, two of which challenged Trump administration policies:
+Meanwhile, just a handful of cases were filed in courts under the Sixth, Ninth, Eleventh, And DC Circuits, two of which challenged Trump administration policies:

-- In March 2024, the U.S. Chamber filed a petition for review in the D.C.
-Court of Appeals challenging the Environmental Protection Agency's rule tightening air quality standards for particulate matter. - In June 2023, the U.S. Chamber, alongside several local chambers, filed a lawsuit in the Southern District of Ohio challenging the constitutionality of the Inflation Reduction Act's Medicare price negotiation measures, filing a motion to halt its implementation the next month. - In February 2023, the U.S. Chamber, alongside the Kentucky Chamber and other trade associations, filed a lawsuit in the Eastern District of Kentucky challenging the EPA and Army's new Waters of the United States rule, which is now pending in that court.

-- In July 2022, the U.S. Chamber filed a lawsuit against the SEC over the agency's decision to roll back the Trump administration's proxy advisor rule claiming it did "not follo[w] proper procedures" and removed key investor protections, with the challenge making it to the Sixth Circuit after the Middle District of Tennessee ruled against the Chamber with the case still pending a decision. - In July 2020, the U.S. Chamber sued the Trump Administration over an anti-immigration proclamation it dubbed "not welcome" signs, successfully winning a case in the Northern California District Court which blocked the administration's ban on certain non-immigrant employment, with the U.S. Chamber celebrating it as "a great victory for American businesses." - And in October 2020, the U.S. Chamber and several business groups sued the Trump Administration over its H-1B Visa Rule implemented by the Departments of Homeland Security and Labor, arguing the rule would "devastate high-skilled immigration," and after a series of fights in court, DHS dropped its challenge in court for implementing its "Lottery Rule."
+- In October 2024, the U.S. Chamber filed an Eleventh Circuit lawsuit challenging the FTC's "Click-To-Cancel" rule, calling it an "abuse of power by a commission determined to micromanage the economy." - In June 2024, the U.S. Chamber filed a D.C.
+Circuit court petition challenging the Environmental Protection Agency's (EPA's) designation of "forever chemicals" PFOA and PFOS as hazardous substances subject to superfund treatment. - In May 2024, the U.S. Chamber filed a D.C.
+Circuit challenge against the EPA's "Safer Communities By Chemical Accident Prevention Rule," which sought to "further protect at-risk communities from chemical accidents." - In March 2024, the U.S. Chamber filed a petition for review in the D.C.
+Court of Appeals challenging the Environmental Protection Agency's rule tightening air quality standards for particulate matter. - In June 2023, the U.S. Chamber, alongside several local chambers, filed a lawsuit in the Southern District of Ohio challenging the constitutionality of the Inflation Reduction Act's Medicare price negotiation measures, filing a motion to halt its implementation the next month. - In February 2023, the U.S. Chamber, alongside the Kentucky Chamber and other trade associations, filed a lawsuit in the Eastern District of Kentucky challenging the EPA and Army's new Waters of the United States rule, which is now pending in that court. - In July 2022, the U.S. Chamber filed a lawsuit against the SEC over the agency's decision to roll back the Trump administration's proxy advisor rule claiming it did "not follo[w] proper procedures" and removed key investor protections, with the challenge making it to the Sixth Circuit after the Middle District of Tennessee ruled against the Chamber with the case still pending a decision. - In July 2020, the U.S. Chamber sued the Trump Administration over an anti-immigration proclamation it dubbed "not welcome" signs, successfully winning a case in the Northern California District Court which blocked the administration's ban on certain non-immigrant employment, with the U.S. Chamber celebrating it as "a great victory for American businesses." - And in October 2020, the U.S. Chamber and several business groups sued the Trump Administration over its H-1B Visa Rule implemented by the Departments of Homeland Security and Labor, arguing the rule would "devastate high-skilled immigration," and after a series of fights in court, DHS dropped its challenge in court for implementing its "Lottery Rule."